percworld/Rococo/README.md

 2. React Context API
 3. API Courtesy of the Metropolitan Museum
 4. Testing with Cypress

+## Future Updates:  Although Cypress is used for testing all user flows, the search function is an extension and is not as interesting as it could be.
+This was not a ticket or part of the MVP and a fun addition that I think could be implemented in a section of dropdown menus, possibly with different eras and fully tested.

 ## Contributors:
 [Chuck Morris Github](https://github.com/percworld)